 Waters Hall was completed in 1957; an expansion and total renovation was completed in 2010.
 The building is named in honor of Mr. N. H. Waters, who was President of the institution's Board of Trustees in 1957, and a loyal supporter of the institution.
-Waters Hall features classrooms, computer and science labs, offices for College of Arts and Sciences faculty and staff, and offices for the University technical support Helpdesk.
+Waters Hall features classrooms, computer and science labs, and offices for College of Arts and Sciences faculty and staff.